Safe Chance Constrained Reinforcement Learning for Batch Process Control: Results and Discussion

 From Fig. \ref{fig:NMPCRLControls} the relative effect of stochasticity on the NMPC scheme is apparent.
 Fig. \ref{fig:NMPCRLControls} a) displays the distribution of controls selected under the RL policy, $\pi_C^*(\cdot, \theta)$, on the real uncertain process.
 The red solid line represents the average control trajectory and the red shaded region, which is essentially indistinguishable, represents a confidence interval of one standard deviation.
 Fig. \ref{fig:NMPCRLControls} b) represents the distribution of controls selected by the benchmark NMPC control policy when validated under the real uncertain process.
 Here, the green solid line represents the average control trajectory and the green shaded region, which is relatively large, represents a confidence interval of one standard deviation.
 It is likely that the average control trajectory plotted is not representative of actual control behaviour, i.e. the distribution of controls at each time interval is not best described by a unimodal Gaussian.
 However, the figure plotted well expresses the relative variance of controls selected.

 From comparison of \ref{fig:NMPCRLControls} a) and b), it is clear that the RL method proposed naturally accounts for process stochasticity in a closed loop manner, with little variance in the distribution of controls shown.
 This is characteristic of a control strategy, which is robust to process uncertainty.
 This is especially beneficial in the context of cell cultivation or fermentation processes, where cell metabolism is sensitive to variation in the environmental conditions.
 As a result, the oscillatory control behaviour demonstrated by the NMPC control scheme would likely have a detrimental effect on the efficacy of operation/cell metabolism.
 It should be noted that the detrimental effects of process stochasticity on deterministic control strategies are demonstrated here, with small amounts of uncertainty.
 In the types of processes of concern to this work, (parametric) uncertainties can be much larger.
-This further contextualises the benefits provided by the strategy propsoed.
+This further contextualises the benefits provided by the strategy proposed i.e. the ability to simultaneously account for process-model mismatch and constraints.

+The results provided by the work provokes the following question: is the primary benefit of the RL method proposed (relative to the NMPC result) derived due to the benefits of accounting for uncertainty in closed loop (i.e. operating within the MDP framework), or due to the description of process uncertainty provided by the GP model?
+Admittedly, it is difficult to answer this question certainly without further computational experiments and more thorough comparisons; however, through the current study it is believed that both elements are likely to be at play in separating the performance of the proposed method and NMPC.
+This question provides basis for future empirical studies.